JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 ### View the project structure

 The root of the `demoPlugin` directory contains the following:
-* the `readme.txt` file with minimal instructions to develop a server\-side plugin
+* the `readme.txt` file with minimal instructions to develop a server-side plugin
 * the `pom.xml` file which is your Project Object Model
 * the `teamcity-plugin.xml` file which is your [plugin descriptor](plugins-packaging.md) containing meta information about the plugin.
 * the `demoPlugin-server` directory contains the plugin sources: * `\src\main\java\zip` contains the AppServer.java file